RoonMoonlight/EnhancedMod/ets2e/MAPCOMBO.md

 ## Modern
 Minimal Edition has similar goal with Minimal, but it is based on ProMods.
 Mod order referenced from [this post](https://terramaps.net/forum/threads/ets2-1-43-recommended-map-combo-by-terramaps.121/).
 (Thanks to Kobra2112 for the mod order)

-This edition features the following map mods: ProMods, RusMap, Southern Region, ROEXTENDED (Optional) and more.
+This edition features the following map mods: ProMods, ProMods Middle-East Addon, RusMap, Southern Region, ROEXTENDED (Optional) and more.

 ## Special Thanks to
 * GMC Logistics